How often do you view a YouTube video to learn something that helps you do your job? Once a month? Once a week? Daily?

 While many companies have been using video to improve training for decades, the tools for recording, hosting, sharing, and searching video content now make it much easier and cheaper to put video to work at scale.
 Today’s learning and development professionals already understand the potential that video offers — they just need the right set of tools to use video efficiently.
-What if you had your own enterprise YouTube?
+What if you had your own corporate YouTube?

 When Microsoft made the switch from classroom training to video learning, per-employee costs on those events dropped from $320 to just $17.

-An enterprise YouTube can help you improve the quality, consistency, speed, and effectiveness of your training efforts.
+A corporate YouTube can help you improve the quality, consistency, speed, and effectiveness of your training efforts.
 With video, your team can: